UPDATED OCTOBER 2025

 On/Off property: On Criminal charges: Yes (MISD)

-2012 dog bite fatality, fatal pit bull attack, Diane Jansen
+2012 dog bite fatality, Diane Jansen

 Diane Jansen